A meeting with

 intense sadhana.
 At once, the Yogi gave affectionate slaps and

-on my left hand, observing with attention the palm, the wrist
+worked on my left hand, observing with attention the palm, the

 I was very touched and felt privileged to receive this interior.

-my consciousness, and without My perception My memory was being
+in my consciousness, and without My perception My memory was

 In him I recognized somebody who, in the far past, was my father